SimVascular/svFSIplus/Code/Source/README.md

 <h2 id="array_vector_class"> Indexing and Memory Layout </h2>

 C++ multidimensional arrays are referenced using 0-based indexing and are traversed in column-major order like Fortran.
 Array indexes use paranthesis `A(i,j)` not brackets `A[i][j]` to access array elements.
+This was done to make C++ code look more like Fortran and to simplify the conversion process.
 ```
   Vector<double> u(2);
   Array<double> ux(2,2);